-What to Do After an Uber AccidentPosted on: April 10, 2021
+What To Do After an Uber AccidentPosted on: February 24, 2023

-Here’s what to do if you’re involved in an Uber accident.
+Here’s some advice on what to do after an Uber accident.

-Despite Uber’s U.S. Safety Report showing a low number of fatal accidents, a study by the University of Chicago Booth School of Business reported a link between the rise of ridesharing and a 3% increase in traffic deaths.
+While the Uber driver accident rate shows a low number of fatal vehicle accidents, a study by the University of Chicago Booth School of Business reported a link between the rise of ridesharing and a 3% increase in traffic deaths.

 And neither report even mentioned the number of non-fatal accidents.

-At Beers & Gordon, we believe that everyone deserves a safe driving experience—whether that be in your own vehicle or someone else’s.
-In this article, we’ll go over the steps you need to take when you’re involved in an Uber accident.
+At Beers & Gordon, we believe that everyone deserves a safe driving experience—whether that be in your own vehicle, someone else’s, a rental car, in town, or while on vacation.
+In this article, we’ll show you what to do after an Uber accident.

 Rideshare Accidents Are Different

-Coverage for injuries and property damages vary from platform to platform, state to state, and even between each individual case.
+Available coverage for injuries and property damage varies from platform to platform, state to state, and case to case.

-Depending on the unique circumstances surrounding your accident, you may seek coverage from your PIP benefits, the driver’s personal insurance policy, Uber/Lyft coverage, or even a third-party’s insurance policy.
+Depending on the unique circumstances surrounding your accident, you may have to file a claim through your PIP benefits, the driver’s personal insurance policy, Uber/Lyft coverage, or even a third-party’s insurance policy.

 Not knowing exactly where to turn or how much coverage you’re entitled to can complicate an already stressful situation.
-Following the proper steps after your Lyft or Uber accident will give you the best chance at a successful claim.
+Fortunately, knowing what to do after an Uber accident will give you the best chance at a successful claim.

 What To Do After an Uber Accident

-Rideshare apps tend to give only minimal advice on what to do after an accident and this advice leaves out the most important step (calling an attorney).
+Rideshare apps tend to give only minimal advice on what to do after an accident and this advice leaves out the most important step (calling an Uber accident attorney).

-Having a police officer investigate the crash will create an official record with information that can support your claim.
 Don’t neglect this step!
+Having a police officer investigate the crash will create an official neutral record with information that can support your claim.

-Don’t assume that the driver will report the accident.
+It’s dangerous to assume that Uber and Lyft drivers will report the accident to their employer.
 There have been reports of Uber dropping drivers from the platform after they have been involved in an accident.
 Your driver may not want to take this risk.

 You can report traffic accidents (and any other unsafe behavior) through the app under the “Trip Issues” section.
 This will allow you to collect from Uber’s insurance policy.